eagronin/weather-clustering-spark-acquire/README.md

 # Data Acquisition
-This section describes and imports the dataset **minute-weather.csv**, which is subsequently used in cluster analysis using k-means to identify different weather patterns for a weather station in San Diego, CA.
+This section imports and describes the dataset **minute-weather.csv**, which is subsequently used in cluster analysis using k-means to identify different weather patterns for a weather station in San Diego, CA.

-The [next section](https://eagronin.github.io/weather-clustering-spark-prepare/) explores, cleans and scales the data to prepare it for clustering analysis in the subsequent section.
+The [next section](https://eagronin.github.io/weather-clustering-spark-prepare/) explores, cleans and scales the data to prepare them for clustering analysis in the subsequent section.

 The file **minute-weather.csv** was downloaded from the Coursera website and saved on the Cloudera cloud.

 This is a comma-separated file that contains weather data.
 The data comes from a weather station located in San Diego, CA. The weather station is equipped with sensors that capture weather-related measurements such as air temperature, air pressure, and relative humidity.
 Data was collected for a period of three years, from September 2011 to September 2014, to ensure that sufficient data for different seasons and weather conditions is captured.
 Sensor measurements from the weather station were captured at one-minute intervals.

-Each row in **minute-weather.csv** captures weather data for a separate minute.
 This is the same dataset that was used to construct **daily_weather.csv** described [here](https://eagronin.github.io/weather-classification-spark-acquire/).

 The following code imports **daily_weather.csv** from a folder on the cloud: